jeliasson/zsh-logging/README.md

 # zsh-logging

-This is a simple logging script compatible with `zsh`.
-See [example.sh](example.sh) for the example illustrated below and it's documentation.
+This is a simple logging script compatible with `/bin/zsh`.
+See [`example.sh`](example.sh) for the example illustrated below and it's documentation.

 ### Features

-- Timestamps
-- Colorful messages with propper indents
+- Colorful messages with timestamps and propper indents
 - Pipe output to log file (`logs/logger.log`)
 - Handy logging functions (`DEBUG`, `INFO`, `SUCCESS`, `WARN`, `ERROR`)
 - Debugging of function calls (`ENTRY` and `EXIT`)